hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Exmouth Market - a wonderful place to hangout on a warm evening.
 Includes gems like Berber & Q Shawarma Bar.
 Or hangout in the morning - there are numerous options for coffee and pastries.
 * Camden Passage - a charming bit of old London.
 * [Farmers' Market](https://www.lfm.org.uk/markets/islington/) at Chapel Market (Sundays).
-* Neals Yard Dairy - cheese shop.
+* Neals Yard Dairy - an excellent shop of British and Irish cheeses.
+* [Get Stuffed](https://www.thegetstuffed.co.uk/) - taxidermy shop fun to explore from the outside.

 **Food:**
 * Tofu Vegan Islington - vegan Chinese.
 They've now opened several other locations too.